AndreasAZiegler/AndreasAZiegler.github.io/content/publication/arxiv24-ziegler/index.md

 ---
-title: "Spiking Neural Networks for Fast-Moving Object Detection on Neuromorphic Hardware Devices Using an Event-Based Camera"
+title: "Detection of Fast-Moving Objects with Neuromorphic Hardware"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here